Ali Yazdanfar• McGill University Schulich School of Music

-Although Ali Yazdanfar started playing the bass at seven years old, he didn’t take the usual music school route to becoming a professional musician.
-In fact, his strong background in science and mathematics led to a physics degree from the Johns Hopkins University, and, directly upon graduation, he won his first audition to become a member of the Houston Symphony.
-He went on to win his next three auditions, for the National Symphony Orchestra in Washington, D.C., for principal bass with San Francisco Symphony, and for principal bass with the Orchestre symphonique de Montréal, where he currently plays.
+Although he started playing the bass at 7 years old, he didn’t take the usual music school route to becoming a professional.
+In fact, his science and mathematics background led to a physics degree from The Johns Hopkins University and, directly upon graduating, he won his first audition to become a member of the Houston Symphony.
+He went on to win his next three auditions for the National Symphony in Washington, D.C., for principal bass with the San Francisco Symphony and for principal bass with the Orchestre Symphonique de Montréal, where he currently plays.